zabuldon/insteonlocal/README.md

 It is suggested to use the mobile Insteon App for features that are missing from the library:

-* You cannot link or unlink devices to your hub.
+* You cannot link or unlink devices to your hub

-* You cannot modify, create, or remote scenes/groups.
+* You cannot modify, create, or remove scenes/groups.

 * You cannot change settings (operating flags) on a device (ramp rate, led brightness, beep, etc.)